Our Services

 Published on: 2/24/2026

-Painful, warm swelling around a shoulder, elbow, hip, knee, or heel that worsens with movement is often bursitis from repetitive motion, pressure, injury, or conditions like gout or rheumatoid arthritis, though infection must be ruled out if there is fever, rapid redness, or severe tenderness.
-There are several factors to consider, and other problems can mimic bursitis, so diagnosis may need an exam plus imaging or fluid testing.
+Warm, painful swelling around a joint—such as the shoulder, elbow, hip, knee, or heel—that worsens with movement is most often bursitis.
+Common causes include repetitive motion, prolonged pressure, injury, gout, or rheumatoid arthritis.
+However, joint infection must be ruled out if you have fever, rapidly spreading redness, or severe tenderness.

 Here's what you need to know about bursitis, how to recognize it, and what medically approved next steps to take.